savyasachi16/CodePath/Week - 9/Readme.md

  - Ubuntu - Dionaea with HTTP

 2. Issues Encountered:
- - Setting up GCP VM for mhn-admin: Do not use machine type as "f1-micro" for mhn admin machines.
-This causes mhn installation script to fail after the "Path for log file" prompt.
+ - Setting up GCP VM for mhn-admin: Do not use machine type as ```f1-micro``` for mhn admin machines.
+This causes mhn installation script to fail after the ```Path for log file" prompt```.
 Possible cause of issue here low memory in f1-micro instances.
-Please use machine type as "g1-small" instead.
+Please use machine type as ```g1-small``` instead.
 This also speeds up set up and installation processes.
- - After success installation the following output should be seen for 'sudo supervisorctl status':
+ - After success installation the following output should be seen for ```sudo supervisorctl status```:
  ```
 geoloc                           RUNNING    pid 31443, uptime 0:00:12
 honeymap                         RUNNING    pid 30826, uptime 0:08:54